-All students need to complete a number of teaching placements in a diverse range of practicum centres (as prescribed by the Education Council).
+All students need to complete a number of teaching placements in a diverse range of practicum centres.
 The centres are mainly based in Auckland and include early childhood education and full daycare centres, kindergartens and community-based preschool facilities.

 As part of your placements you work with children from 0-5 years in different settings over your three years of study.
 For many students this workplace experience is the highlight of the degree.